vinefeeder/VineFeeder/README.md

 As set-up on start it will run with zero modification.
 There are six UK services and TVNZ active.
 Regard TVNZ as experimental for the time being.
-For one thing Devine's TVNZ service fails on some titles and the VineFeeder service is still in testing.
+For one thing Devine's TVNZ service fails on some Sports titles and the VineFeeder service is still in testing.
+If Devine fails use the URL with Ozivine - there are reports it works.
+This Ozivine fork has a downloader https://github.com/liam8888999/ozivine

 It is recommended to use PowerShell or Terminal in Windows and a Unix-like terminal in Linux - but select, via preferences, a dark background for better contrast with the colours used in Vinefeeder.